shrum-dev/Twitch-token-gen-M0bile-API-/README.md

-# FIXED

-`Capsolver.com` has bought back their kasada bypassing service.
-The gen now works.

-# COMING SOON
+# WARNING

-I have removed email verification because of `temp-mail.io` being gay.
-I will fix it all once I find a really good temp mail provider.
-Avatar will be released tomorrow :)
+> Use proxies from `webshare.io` and insert it as `username:password@ip:port`
+> If you dont know how to use it then dont use it.

+I will not provide any support.

 # DISCORD

-Free twitch followers and roblox services => https://discord.gg/4VdWDSeAb9
+Free twitch followers and roblox services => https://discord.gg/planets